PCC 10.4 Release Manual

 Where Can Staff Find the Resend Button?

-Resend Any Prescription in a 3-Month Supply
+Resend Any Part of a 3-Month Supply

 When the pharmacy runs out of your preferred controlled behavioral medication on the second month of a patient’s 3-month supply, you can resend that prescription—or any part of the supply—to a different pharmacy.

-Find the 3-month Supply Prescription in PCC eRx
+Find the 3-Month Supply Prescription in PCC eRx

 Open PCC eRx in the patient’s chart, go the Prescription History section, and find the 3-month supply prescription that you need to resend.